The 7 Main Wine Faults

 What it is: These are mineral precipitates that form out of unfiltered, high mineral wines.
 They are little crystals sitting on the bottom of older bottles.
 They will cause you no harm, so long as you don’t cut yourself on them.
 Just decant the wine leaving the sediment in the bottle.

-What it is: These are purposefully developed, varietal specific flavor profiles that can smell of grass, eucalyptus, or asparagus.
+What it is: Herbal aromas are typical parts of certain varietally-specific flavor profiles that can smell of grass, eucalyptus, or asparagus.
+The most common of these chemicals is methoxypyrazine or “pyrazines” for short, which are commonly found in Bordeaux-family grapes.
 To new or unfamiliar wine drinkers, these aromas can seem similar to sulfur or microbial wine faults.
 Try a lot of wines and you will get better at tasting the difference.
 Chin chin!